 We are one of the only firms that has successfully represented clients in OVDP Opt-outs, and at times have reduced the OVDP penalty to below what the Streamlined Penalty would have been.

 Click Here for a recent OVDP Opt-Out, in which we were substituted into the case as counsel after one of these unqualified firms baited the clients with artificially low fees and put the clients into serious financial jeopardy.
 We successfully reduced an OVDP penalty by 85% and achieved a lower penalty than the client would have received under the Streamlined Program.

 Once you have vetted out the case, beware of these common OVDP Scams:

 The Attorney Fees are Artificially Deflated

-Yes, you can go to a junior attorney and pay a significantly reduced fee, or a very senior attorney with no real interest in your case — but you typically get what you pay for.
+Yes, you can go to a general practitioner or junior attorney (less than 10-15 years of attorney experience) and pay a significantly reduced fee, or a very senior attorney with no real interest in your case — but you typically get what you pay for.

 In these types of situations, the client normally comes to us after having paid an artificially low fee to an inexperienced attorney, and realizes the following:

 - The Attorney hired the least expensive CPA they could find to handle the tax returns;

 - The CPA did not seem to understand the tax laws of the particular country; and

 - The Attorney has “no idea” about how the tax returns were prepared.